storj/docs/app/node/get-started/prerequisites/page.md

 ✅ **One (1) processor core dedicated to each node service**

-✅ **8 TB and a maximum of 24 TB of available space per node** Minimum of 550 GB with no maximum of available space per node
+✅ **8 TB and a maximum of 24 TB of available space per node** Minimum of 550 GB with no maximum of available space per node.

 ✅ **16+ TB of unmetered bandwidth available per month; unlimited preferred** Minimum of 2 TB of bandwidth available per month